afeawoL/ros2_drone_sim/README.md

 # ROS2 Drone Simulation Environment

-A reproducible ROS2 Humble development environment for drone simulation with GUI support.
+A Docker w/ a ROS2 Humble development environment for drone simulation with X11 forwarding.

 ## Repository Structure